CafeAuLait-CC/SlackDown/README.md

-# Slack Message Backup Tool
+# SlackDown

-This Python script allows you to back up Slack messages (including public channels, private channels, direct messages, and group messages) to local Markdown files.
+SlackDown allows you to back up Slack messages (including public channels, private channels, direct messages, and group messages) to local Markdown files.
 It also supports downloading and organizing file attachments.

 ## Features